Pan–tilt–zoom camera: Differences between PTZ and IP cameras

+Mounting

-Installation of a pan-tilt-zoom camera is crucial.
+The installation of a pan-tilt-zoom camera is crucial.
 PTZ cameras may be mounted or set up in a variety of ways.
 The cameras installed on walls provide unique, eye-level perspectives.
 This setup is ideal for use on a veranda to survey large areas.
-It is possible to find PTZ cameras installed in the ceiling.
+It is possible to find PTZ cameras installed on the ceiling.

-Disadvantages of a PTZ Camera
+Disadvantages

 Although pan-tilt-zoom cameras have numerous uses and advantages, they also have certain drawbacks.
 One drawback of PTZ cameras is the blind spots and coverage holes they might leave behind.
 Camera functions include panning, tilting, and zooming, but not all at once for comprehensive monitoring.

 The lengthy delay between a command being sent and the camera responding is a common complaint about PTZ cameras.
 The delay between making a change to the camera's field of vision and seeing that change reflected on the screen is known as "command latency."

 Another common criticism of PTZ cameras is that they are fragile.
 Problems are often encountered, according to some people.
 The costs of ignoring the abovementioned problems might add up over time.

-Why are PTZ Cameras So Expensive?
+Cost

 PTZ cameras have more complex internal technology, allowing them to move and adapt while keeping most or all of the advanced capabilities of traditional security cameras.
 They function similarly to traditional security cameras, but the owner has significantly more mobility and autonomy thanks to advanced features.
-The cameras, which perform the same purpose as license plate readers, differ little from one another mechanically.
-So, the PTZ cameras need extra hardware to allow for panning, tilting and zooming to serve this purpose.
+The cameras, which perform the same purpose as license plate readers, differ little mechanically from one another.
+So, the PTZ cameras need extra hardware to allow for panning, tilting, and zooming to serve this purpose.